DOCA NVMe Emulation Application Guide

 Integration with SPDK

-Using the DOCA Generic PCIe Emulation SDK, the BlueField DPU can emulate NVMe devices through PCIe endpoints.
+Using the DOCA Generic PCI Emulation SDK, the BlueField DPU can emulate NVMe devices through PCIe endpoints.
 This allows the DPU to appear as a physical NVMe device to the host system, enabling the host to send NVMe commands.
-While the DPU hardware can handle data movement and basic I/O tasks, managing the complete NVMe protocol— including admin commands, queue management, and register operations—requires additional software support.
+While the DPU hardware can handle data movement and basic I/O tasks, managing the complete NVMe protocol, including admin commands, queue management, and register operations, requires additional software support.
 This is where SPDK comes in.

+With SPDK, the DPU can offload the complex handling of NVMe commands, making it a fully functional and high-performance NVMe device without the need to develop custom firmware for each command.

 DOCA Generic Device Emulation as NVMe-oF Transport

 While NVMe-oF is designed for remote transports like TCP or RDMA, SPDK enables us to treat PCIe as another transport option by adding a memory-based transport.
-This allows the DPU to function as if it is communicating with a remote NVMe-oF target, even though it is local to the host system.
+This allows the DPU to function as if it’s communicating with a remote NVMe-oF target, even though it’s local to the host system.

-To implement this, NVIDIA uses a DOCA transport, which acts as a custom transport layer that serves as a connection tunnel and provides NVMe-oF with generic emulation capabilities.
-By leveraging SPDK’s RPCs for NVMe-oF, the DPU can effectively emulate an NVMe device.
-The DOCA transport ensures efficient routing and processing of NVMe commands, while SPDK handles the software-based emulation.
+To implement this, we use a DOCA transport, a custom transport layer that acts as a connection tunnel and provides NVMe-oF with generic emulation capabilities.
+By leveraging SPDK’s RPCs for NVMe-oF, we can create a DPU that effectively emulates an NVMe device.
+The DOCA transport ensures efficient routing and processing of NVMe commands, while SPDK takes care of the software-based emulation.

-The application utilizes the NVMe-oF application transport layer to implement an NVMe emulation solution, inspired by this SPDK blog post.
+(The application utilizes the NVMe-oF application transport layer to implement an NVMe emulation solution, inspired by SPDK blogpost.)

 Emulated Function as NVMe Controller

 In the DOCA transport, the NVMe controller is mapped to a PCIe DOCA device known as the emulation manager.
-In this context, the emulation manager serves as the hardware interface that provides access to the NVMe controller, exposing its capabilities through specific PCIe registers and memory-mapped regions.
+In this context, the emulation manager serves as the hardware interface that provides access to the NVMe controller, which exposes its capabilities through specific PCIe registers and memory-mapped regions.

 When connecting a device to a controller, the transport is responsible for providing the controller's unique ID through the Connect command, as specified by the NVMe-oF protocol.